Mianhua Islet: Name

-Mianhua Islet (棉花嶼 (Miánhuā Yǔ, cotton islet)) is also known as Kangjiao Islet, Jhongdao (Midway Islet), Mien-hua Hsü, Menka-sho, Mienhua Yu, and Craig Island.
+Mianhua Islet (棉花嶼 (Miánhuā Yǔ, cotton islet)) is also known as Kangjiao Islet, Jhongdao (Midway Islet), Mien-hua Hsü, Menka-sho, Mienhua Yü, and Craig Island.

 History

 In his 1868 book Rambles of a Naturalist on the Shores and Waters of the China Sea, Cuthbert Collingwood (naturalist) described Mianhua Islet, its birds and insects, its geology and two people on the island who were collecting bird eggs.

 In his 1895 book From Far Formosa, George Leslie Mackay briefly described Mianhua Islet:

 Mackay also described the collection of birds and bird eggs by people from Pengjia Islet.

 In 1994, plans for a scenic area including Mianhua Islet were proposed.
 These plans met with opposition from conservation groups who argued that the natural environment of the islet would be damaged by the creation of a scenic area.
 From May to September, seven scientific expeditions documenting the birds, geology, plants, insects, amphibians and reptiles of the islet were carried out, and an application to the Environmental Protection Administration to preserve Mianhua Islet and Huaping Islet as a Level One Ecologically Sensitive Area and Pengjia Islet as a Level Two Ecologically Sensitive Area was made.

 On March 18, 1996, the Mianhua Islet and Huaping Islet Wildlife Preservation Area (棉花嶼、花瓶嶼野生動物保護區) was established.

 In August 1996, the existing population of sheep on the islet was relocated to Taiwan to help restore the natural environment of the islet.